History of Karl-Anthony Towns in Timeline

 November 28, 2022: Towns exits game with calf injury

-On November 28, 2022, during Minnesota's game against the Washington Wizards, Karl-Anthony Towns exited in the third quarter with a non-contact calf injury and was sidelined indefinitely.
+On November 28, 2022, Karl-Anthony Towns exited a game against the Washington Wizards in the third quarter due to a non-contact calf injury.

-In 2022, Karl-Anthony Towns became the first center to win the NBA Three-Point Contest.
+In 2022, Karl-Anthony Towns became the first center to win the NBA Three-Point Contest, showcasing his versatility and shooting skills.

-July 2023: Towns confirms participation in FIBA Basketball World Cup
+July 2023: Towns confirms presence at the 2023 FIBA Basketball World Cup

-In July 2023, Karl-Anthony Towns confirmed his presence in the 2023 FIBA Basketball World Cup for the Dominican Republic national team.
+In July 2023, Karl-Anthony Towns confirmed his presence at the 2023 FIBA Basketball World Cup, where he averaged 24.4 points and 8 rebounds over five games.

 January 22, 2024: Towns scores career-high 62 points

-October 2, 2024: Towns traded to New York Knicks
+October 2, 2024: Towns Traded to the New York Knicks

 On October 2, 2024, Karl-Anthony Towns was traded to the New York Knicks as part of a three-team trade with the Charlotte Hornets.